nordseth/Nibbler/README.md

   - https://github.com/opencontainers/image-spec/blob/master/config.md
 - layers and image is created as "reproducible", that means dates in image config and in file system layers are always the same.
   - files added are always set with same modified date
-- uses docker-config.json or username and password as authentication.
+- uses docker-config.json for authentication.
 - uses "./.nibbler" to store layers
   - folder is not cleaned up.
 Can be overwritten with "--temp-folder"